 In addition, to test how effective Stellar Photo Recovery 7 is at recovering files found during the free trial scan, we purchased a registration key and activated the full version to evaluate file recovery quality (which turned out to be a bit disappointing).
 Here’s the receipt:

-If you also have documents, emails, etc. that need to be retrieved, then Stellar Windows Data Recovery (if you're using a PC) or Stellar Mac Data Recovery (if you're on a Mac machine) might worth a try.
+If you also have documents, emails, etc. that need to be retrieved, then Stellar Windows Data Recovery (if you’re using a PC) or Stellar Mac Data Recovery (if you’re on a Mac machine, see our review) might worth a try.
 The two programs are more powerful than Stellar Phoenix Photo Recovery in terms of supported file types.

 Is It Safe to Use?

 It is absolutely safe to use, as the only time it interacts with your file system is when it scans your storage media and writes recovered files to the disk.
 It doesn’t have any capabilities to delete files or otherwise edit your file system, so you can use it safely in all situations.

 The installer file and the program files themselves all pass checks from both Microsoft Security Essentials and Malwarebytes Anti-Malware.
 The installation process is simple and transparent, and doesn’t attempt to install any unwanted third-party software or adware.

 Is It Free?